 - Drones can approach areas unreachable by foot or by car

 UgCS by SPH Engineering is a globally known UAV mission planning and flight control software solution.
 UgCS supports almost any UAV platform, provides convenient tools for areal and linear surveys, and enables direct drone control.
 UgCS ensures professional land survey mission planning using the photogrammetry technique.

 - Specify the desired result

-- Import accurate map and elevation to UgCS (optional)
+- Import an accurate map and elevation data to UgCS (optional)

 - Deploy ground control points (optional)

 - Required GSD (ground sampling distance)